Frequently Asked Questions

 The call to be on a team implies the need for a good deal of dedication and commitment — commitment to the rector or rectora, to the team, to the candidates, to the Cursillo Movement and most of all to Christ.
 Those commitments require us to attend the team meetings, possibly prepare a talk, pray for a fellow team member, critique the rollistas with love, to help the rector/rectora and the assistants, and to be open to the candidates and their needs on the weekend.
 When we say “yes” to being an auxiliary, we are also saying “yes” to the possibility that we would be willing to be a rollista, an assistant rector or rectora and even a rector or rectora in the future.
 These are the natural steps that one can expect when asked to be on a team.
 In order for Cursillo, and us, to continue to grow we need to be open to these steps and be aware that our “yes” to team membership implies that we are committing to our future roles in the Cursillo Movement whatever they may be.

-I’d like to serve meals – what time are meals served?
+I’d like to serve meals – how do I sign up?

-Sponsors, spouses, siblings, parents, and children of candidates and team are asked NOT to server.
+Sponsors, spouses, siblings, parents, and children of candidates and team are asked NOT to serve.
 We want all participants to process the weekend without being reminded of “outside” concerns.
+The exception is that spouses of team members may serve the Sunday lunch meal.

 What is a “Buddy Mass”?